Best Dog Harnesses of 2026

 Adjustment points: Four

-This harness could be a decent cheaper alternative for folks who are eyeing the Ruffwear Front Range Harness.
-It fits better on small dogs who are more square in build.
+This harness could be a decent, cheaper alternative for folks who are eyeing the Ruffwear Front Range Harness.
+It fits better on small dogs that are more square-built.

 Rabbitgoo Dog Harness